Is it a crime to make a false accusation?

 Is it an offence to make a false allegation to implement an AVO?

 Under the Crimes (Domestic and Personal Violence) Act 2007 (NSW), it is an offence to knowingly make a false or misleading statement to a registrar or magistrate for the purpose of applying for an apprehended personal violence order.
-The maximum penalty for doing so is imprisonment for 12 months or $1,100, or both
+The maximum penalty for doing so is imprisonment for up to 12 months, a fine of up to $1,100, or both.

-In some circumstances a registrar (or other authorised officer) can refuse to issue process for a final AVO if they are satisfied that the application is frivolous, vexatious, without substance, or has no reasonable prospect of success.
+In some circumstances, a registrar (or other authorised officer) can refuse to issue a process for a final AVO if they are satisfied that the application is frivolous, vexatious, without substance, or has no reasonable prospect of success.

-If you have been charged with a criminal offence, you can contact the team at Hamilton Janke Lawyers 24/7 by calling 4038 1666.
+If you have been charged with a criminal offence, you can contact the team at Hamilton Janke Lawyers.

 Get Legal Advice